In this page

 What is CQL?

-CQL is a fairly new, but extremely powerful search possibility in Confluence.
+CQL is an extremely powerful search possibility in Confluence.
 It is a structured query language which allows flexibly searching for pages, blog posts and other types of content.

 If you are not familiar with it yet, we strongly recommend that you learn more about CQL.